Iron Eagle II: Critical response

 As with its predecessor, Iron Eagle II was met with negative reviews.

-Film historian and reviewer Leonard Maltin noted the film's "...
-Humphrey may be a Tom Cruise clone, but the film makes Top Gun seem like From Here to Eternity.
+Film historian and reviewer Leonard Maltin noted the film's star Mark Humphrey " may be a Tom Cruise clone, but the film makes Top Gun seem like From Here to Eternity.
 Kevin Thomas of the Los Angeles Times found the film to be better than the first, saying it "hasn't the sleekness of Top Gun, which it clearly tries to emulate, but it delivers the goods in its elementary fashion."
 In his review, Richard Harrington of The Washington Post said the film "plays like a video game.
 The training sequence is long and tedious, the comrade-rie is short and tedious."
 Variety magazine wrote that the film "nervily tries to update the formula (of the 1986 original).
 Plot meanders and fails to really fire its engines until deep into the story."

-David Connelly of The Shreveport Journal found it unintentionally funny and said "the flight scenes look lackluster compared to those in Top Gun.
+David Connelly of The Shreveport Journal found the film unintentionally funny and said "the flight scenes look lackluster compared to those in Top Gun.
 They even have a grainy home movie quality.
 But the sophisticated planes do turn somersaults in the air and that may be enough to satisfy many in the audience."
 Doug Shanaberger of The Pittsburgh Press gave it one star and said "though a waste of celluloid and humiliation for Gossett, Iron Eagle II at least contains a fleet of zooming, whooshing silver jets.
 They're fun to watch; the movie, schlock at the Grade Z level, isn't."